 I’m always amazed at people who keep large amounts in non-interest bearing accounts.
 I was a bank teller when I was in college in the 80′s and would regularly deal with people who kept $50,000 to $100,000 in a checking account.
 A non-interest bearing checking account.
 It blew my mind!

-If you have large amounts sitting in liquid accounts earning nothing in interest, there is no increase in risk to move those funds to interest bearing accounts like Ally Bank’s Raise Your Rate CD or even an ING Direct savings account.
+If you have large amounts sitting in liquid accounts earning nothing in interest, there is no increase in risk to move those funds to interest bearing accounts like Ally Bank’s Raise Your Rate CD.

 If nothing else, move your money to a local credit union where you’ll earn better than average interest since credit unions function basically as a non-profit that returns any profits to its members.